-- Survival surgery is surgery in which the animal regains consciousness after anesthesia. - If an animal undergoes survival surgery, aseptic (sterile) technique must be used to prevent postoperative infections, "no matter what vertebrate species is involved." - The incision site must be properly prepared prior to the incision.
+- Survival surgery is surgery in which the animal regains consciousness after anesthesia. - animal regams constrained in the surgery,

+If an animal undergoes survival surgery,

+In this year wast be used to prevent postoperative infections, "no matter what vertebrate species is involved." - The incision site must be properly prepared prior to the incision.
 The hair/feathers must be clipped and the skin must be disinfected.